asm-products/readraptor/README.md

 ### User callbacks

 Now, let's say you want to email users about content updates.
-Long wave let's you wait a minute and then only email the users that didn't see the content.
+Read Raptor let's you wait a minute and then only email the users that didn't see the content.

 Register some content: